JarneT-2159795/seis-jarnethys-martijnsnoeks/index.md

 ## Basics: reading a binary file in C++

 The following code reads the contents of a binary file one byte at a time and stores these in a std::vector.
 The bytes can be read using the readByte-function.
 This will return the next byte in the stream or a out of range-exception when there are no more bytes.
+The full code can be found on [Github in the ByteStream class](https://github.com/JarneT-2159795/seis-jarnethys-martijnsnoeks/blob/main/includes/bytestream.cpp).

 ```c++